ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 ### Will business designers be able to do graphical GUI development still?
 How can we keep the design to code alignment with Ballerina?

-Yes, it is entirely possible for business designers to use Ballerina Composer to use graphical constructs to create Ballerina services.
+Yes, it is entirely possible for business designers to use Ballerina IDE plugins to use graphical constructs to create Ballerina services.

 Ballerina’s syntax is structured to represent the core constructs of integration.
-By designing the keywords and the language layout using integration semantics, it is possible for IDEs and the Ballerina Composer to provide a graphical representation of the code that is identical to a sequence or interaction diagram in UML.
+By designing the keywords and the language layout using integration semantics, it is possible for IDEs to provide a graphical representation of the code that is identical to a sequence or interaction diagram in UML.
 This diagram does not require intermediate formats or translation.
-The Ballerina Composer can be used to generate new code in your Ballerina files through drag and drop, provide a visualization to others that document how your code interacts with other endpoints, and to provide dev tracing flows of interactions during debugging.
+The IDE plugins can be used to generate new code in your Ballerina files through drag and drop, provide a visualization to others that document how your code interacts with other endpoints, and to provide dev tracing flows of interactions during debugging.

 ### What forms of debugging does Ballerina support?